 I am an early-career environmental soil scientist whose main research focus is understanding the impacts of human activities on Antarctic terrestrial environments.
 I have also conducted research in Alaska, the Tibetan Plateau, Vanuatu, PNG, and the Chatham Islands.
 I've had eight trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, two downloading a network of soil climate stations, and my first trip, to run a marathon on the continent.

-When not working, I like to travel, and spend a lot of time outside, cycling, running, scuba-diving, and fishing.
+When not working, I like to travel, and spend a lot of time outside, cycling, hiking, scuba-diving, and fishing.

 Soil and environmental science, especially impacts of human activities on the Antarctic terrestrial environment, local and regional scale impacts and rates of soil recovery.
 I also have interests in the impacts of a warming climate on the temperature sensitivity of soil ecosystems, particularly soil respiration.